hlship/cli-tools/doc/overview.md

 A namespace may define any number of commands, and commands may be drawn from multiple namespaces.

-When you have many commands, you can create groups; a group is a containing of commands.
+When you have many commands, you can create groups; a group is a container of commands.
 Groups can even contain nested groups.

 The top level command script's job is to make the call to `dispatch`, passing the options that